 The third of five open water adventure dives to pass the PADI Advanced Open Water Certification

-Peak buoyancy is effectively experimenting and controlling amount of air in your body to reach a skilful and controlled equilibrium.
-Once mastered, you can rise and fall in the water at will just by controlling the air in your lungs.
-It’s the essential diving skill that separates the graceful goddesses from the ambling amateurs.
-Starting the dive, we found my optimum dive weight by applying 1kg weights to my BCD until I was submerged enough that my eye line was level with the water line.
-Once I was perfectly weighted, I learned how to hover horizontally in the water (known as being neutrally buoyant), first by holding both my arms and legs out like a starfish, then by tucking my arms under my belly, the PADI preferred method of diving.
+Starting the dive, we found my optimum dive weight by applying 1kg weights to my BCD until my eye line was level with the water.
+Once I was perfectly weighted, I learned how to hover horizontally in the water (known as being neutrally buoyant), first by holding both my arms and legs out like a starfish, then by tucking my arms under my belly, which is the PADI preferred method of diving.
 Diving in this position ensures you are correctly neutrally buoyant (instead of using a swimming motion to stay level, which uses up vital energy).

 The skills covered in the navigation adventure dive